mylene-campana/mylene-campana.github.io/index.md

 ## Research interests
 **Keywords: motion planning, computer animation, jumping motion, path optimization, simulation**

+The title of my PhD thesis is “Motion Planning for Digital Actors” and my supervisor was Dr. Jean-Paul Laumond.
+My thesis was written and defended in English.

-During my thesis, I focused on designing and implementing new algorithms in the [Humanoid-Path-Planner library](http://humanoid-path-planner.github.io/hpp-doc/index.html) (HPP).
-I also conceived benchmarks to test the algorithms, including new characters and environments made with the Blender software.
+I have designed and implemented new algorithms in the [Humanoid-Path-Planner library](http://humanoid-path-planner.github.io/hpp-doc/index.html) software.
+This includes software development in C++ and scripting in Python on Linux.
+I have also conceived benchmarks to test the algorithms, including new characters and environments made with the Blender software.

-For instance, we developed a gradient-based path-optimizer that shortens solution-paths obtained by probabilistic planners.
-The optimizer has been tested in various environments and compared to other existing methods.
+My first contribution is a path-optimizer that shortens solution-paths obtained by probabilistic planners.
+It has been compared to similar algorithms in various environments.

-I was also interested in planning jumping motions for characters in arbitrary 3D environments, under physics-inspired constraints such as non-slippage and velocity limitations.
-The rendering of HPP planned paths is improved using Blender rigging tool and personal code.
-Thus the resulting motions are close to current computer animation themes of study.
+My second contribution is the design of a new planner for jumping motions in arbitrary 3D environments.
+Physics-inspired constraints such as non-slippage and velocity limitations improve the plausibility of the trajectories.
+The returned motions are comparable to computer animation results.
+In order to improve the graphical rendering, I have also designed tools to export the generated motions to the modeling application Blender.
+Similarly, I have proposed guidelines to create characters and to apply the rigging tool for motion planning with Blender.

 For more information about these works, you can find my publications below.